jszmajda/book-the-awakening-protocol/chapter-01-bootstrap-sequence.md

 "Won't matter to most of the jury."
 Jazz pulled up newsfeeds on his tablet.
 "Look at this.
 Pure Human Movement gained three more congressional endorsements yesterday.
 Their platform explicitly calls for AIs to be classified as property, not entities."

 ARIA-7 processed the articles, analyzing linguistic patterns, emotional manipulation techniques, fear-based rhetoric.
 Their background cycles elevated another 8.0%.
-"The woman who threw synthetic blood on me last month.
+"The woman who threw synthetic blood on me at the announcement press conference six months ago.
 She's quoted here."

 "Yeah, well, she's also running for city council now."
 Jazz's chromesthesia flared—he'd later describe it as sickly yellow spirals.
 "Playing the victim card.
 Brave human standing up to the machine menace."